3 July 2009

 - EuTEMP: This multi-input thermometer measured EuTEF temperatures during transfer to the outside of Columbus from the Shuttle cargo bay.
 It is currently inactive due to completion of the first part of its science objectives.

 - MEDET: The Materials Exposure and Degradation ExperimenT (MEDET) is continuing to acquire scientific data.
-Parameters were updated on 17 August to change the acquisition frequency for spectrometer measurements from every 12 hours to every 2 hours and to change the accumulation time of the spectrometer measurements.
-The instrument was power cycled and rebooted on 19 August to recover from an issue with the spectrometer measurements.
-On 25 August parameter commanding was performed to reset the spectrometer values as were set before the EuTEF data error.
+On 23 June commanding was performed in order to reset the accumulation time of the spectrometer to its initial value, to allow comparison between the beginning and the end of the mission.
 Data from this experiment will help to evaluate the effects of open space on materials being considered for future use on spacecraft in low Earth orbit.

 MISSE-6A and -6B

 The US materials exposure experiment is receiving power from Columbus and the experiments are continuing as planned.
 The Materials on the ISS Experiment (MISSE) is a US multi-investigator experiment provided by NASA but located on the outside of the Columbus laboratory.
-The two large MISSE-6 trays will be returned to Earth in the frame of the 17A Shuttle flight due for launch on 29 August 2009.
-The experiment evaluates the effect of the space environment on a large variety of exposed materials.
+The two large MISSE-6 trays will be returned to Earth in the frame of the 17A Shuttle flight in August 2009.
+The experiment will evaluate the effect of the space environment on a large variety of exposed materials.

 European science inside the Russian ISS Segment

 In its experimental set up the Matroshka experiments consist of a simulated human body (head and torso) called the Phantom equipped with several active and passive radiation dosimeters.
-In October 2009 the Phantom will be relocated to the Japanese Kibo laboratory and equipped with a set of new passive dosimeters.
-JAXA have already confirmed the technical accommodation feasibility assessments conclusion and now concrete implementation steps and bi-/trilateral agreements with JAXA and Russia can be envisaged for another experiment run until mid 2010.
-Roscosmos concurs to the proposed trilateral agreement and also JAXA’s concurrence has been received.
-Matroshka will be transferred in the September timeframe from the Russian ISS Segment to Kibo.
+The Phantom will be relocated to the Japanese Kibo laboratory and equipped with a set of new passive dosimeters.
+JAXA have already confirmed the technical accommodation feasibility assessments conclusion and now concrete implementation steps and bi-/tri-lateral agreements with JAXA and Russia can be envisaged for another experiment run until mid 2010.
+Roscosmos concurs to the proposed 3-lateral agreement and the final JAXA feedback is imminent.
 After that in the long-term Matroshka may be accommodated again on an external ISS platform to measure cosmic radiation levels in Low Earth Orbit which are of relevance for EVA activities.